 Through the hatchery project we have supported the release of over 650,000 baby sea turtles into the ocean since 2005.
 However, for every 1,000 sea turtles released, only one will survive and make it back to the nest as an adult to lay eggs.
-Baby sea turtles are killed by mostly by bombs from blast fishing, but also by nets from massive commercial fishing ships, predators like sharks, and rising sea temperatures.
+Baby sea turtles are killed by bombs from blast fishing, nets from massive commercial fishing ships, predators like sharks, and rising sea temperatures.
 Our work is more critical than ever in order for sea turtles to survive.

 Studies from the UN show that the number of fish in the world’s oceans is declining at an alarming rate, threatening the livelihood and food security of 200 million people.
-The fisherwomen and fishermen of the Bay of Jiquilisco Biosphere Reserve are seeing big drops in number and size of their catch each year.
+The fisherwomen and fishermen of the Bay of Jiquilisco Biosphere Reserve are seeing big drops in the number and size of their catch each year.
 A major reason for this is the practice of blast fishing: the use of homemade bombs and explosives to stun the fish to the surface.